 Disease General clinical signs Features

-Enamel caries in the stage
+Enamel caries in stage

-Enamel caries in the stage
+Enamel caries in stage

 integrity of the surface

-nasal layer, superficial caries
+bone layer, superficial caries

 pigmented.